YANJINI/YANJINI.github.io/_posts/2023-02-17-Why-differentiate-for-optimization.md

 ---

 ## Taylor's Series
 Taylor's Series is a useful mathematical tool for approximating an unknown function with polynomial terms around a specific point.
 Let $f(x)$ be an infinitely-differentiable function of a variable $x$ and $a$ be the point around which we want to approximate the function.
-The function can be represented as
+The function can be represented by the linear combination of the polynomials as follows.

 $f(x) = c_0+c_{1}(x-a)+c_{2}(x-a)^{2}+c_{3}(x-a)^{3}+...\tag{1}$

 Here, we subtract the constant $a$ from all polynomial terms for notational convenience.
-We can find the coefficients for the polynomials $c_0, c_1, c_2,$ and so on, by taking the value of the derivatives of both sides at the point $x=a$ as follows.
+We can find the coefficients for the polynomials $c_0, c_1, c_2,$ and so on, by taking the values of the derivatives of both sides at the point $x=a$ as follows.

 $$\begin{align}
 f(a) &= c_{0}\\